 postmaster.pid in the data directory.
 For example, to do a fast shutdown:

 kill -INT `head -1 /usr/local/pgsql/data/postmaster.pid`

 It is best not to use SIGKILL to shut down the server.
-Doing so will prevent the server from releasing shared memory and semaphores, which might then have to be done manually before a new server can be started.
+Doing so will prevent the server from releasing shared memory and semaphores.
 Furthermore, SIGKILL kills the

-postgres process without letting it relay the signal to its subprocesses, so it will be necessary to kill the individual subprocesses by hand as well.
+postgres process without letting it relay the signal to its subprocesses, so it might be necessary to kill the individual subprocesses by hand as well.

 To terminate an individual session while allowing other sessions to continue, use

 pg_terminate_backend() (see Table 9.83) or send a SIGTERM signal to the child process associated with the session.